ShoreDataLab/Expense-Tracker-API/README.md

 # Expense Tracker API

-A robust RESTful API built with FastAPI and MySQL for managing personal finances and expense tracking.
+A robust RESTful API built with FastAPI and MySQL for comprehensive personal financial management.

 ## Overview

-This API serves as the backend for an expense tracking application, providing endpoints for managing users, accounts, transactions, budgets, and more.
-Built with FastAPI and SQLAlchemy, it offers a comprehensive suite of financial management features.
+This Expense Tracker API provides a powerful backend solution for managing personal finances, offering a comprehensive suite of features to help users track, analyse, and optimise their financial activities.

 ## Key Features